IDMNYU/DM6193-Web-Studio-SU15/dm6193_syllabus.md

 * Schedule your time (keep a calendar of some sort)
 * Come to class on time and participate (be present and engaged)
 * Study outside of class (ideally with classmate(s) i.e. Form a Study Group or Team)
-* Devote at a minimum 3 to 6 hours per week outside of class, fulfilling homework assignments, reading, and studying concepts covered in class.
+* Devote **at a minimum 6 to 12 hours per week outside of class**, fulfilling homework assignments, reading, and studying concepts covered in class.
 * **Back up your work constantly** (that's what github is for)
 * Consult slack and github at least once a week for up to date info
 * Complete all assignments by due dates